Wald13/Milestone3/README.md

 2. Click on the "Code" icon'.
 3. Select "GitHub CLI".
 4. Copy the CLI "gh repo clone (Name of the project).
-5. Past it in or vscode terminal.
+5. Paste it in vscode terminal.
 6. Use "pip install -r requirements.txt" to install the packages required.

 ## Testing:

-As I have been testing most aspects as I write the code for the site, I am hoping this is not going to be too much.
+I have been testing most aspects as I write the code for the site.

 ### Testing as a user for navigation purposes:
 -Tested all links and buttons to ensure they lead to the correct pages.